CRACKNATiON/CRACKNATiON/README.md

-## ok blah blah blah heres the blacklist
+## ok blah blah blah heres the thin ice list

-tcoaal (sorry not sorry im uncomfortable with incest)
+tcoaal (i will allow you to exist beside me but dont talk about incest with me)

 idgaf about if you like rpf or not but do NOT freak out around me about it please